Vulgar Logos

 CatWear Logo

 The logo design for a clothing store for independent women got a little out of hand.
-The image consists of the name of the brand, but instead of the letter “A,” it shows an angry cat.
-The company has a strange idea of independent women, but the logo failed.
-Perhaps CatWear wanted to convey that the fair sex does not care about the thoughts of others.
-In any case, it was necessary to choose a better way.
+The image consists of the brand name, but instead of the letter “A,” it features an angry cat.
+The company has a strange idea of independent women, but the logo turned out poorly.
+Perhaps CatWear wanted to convey that the fairer sex doesn’t care about other people’s thoughts.
+In any case, it was necessary to choose a more successful variant.

 Junior Jazz Dance Classes